The New Status Qvo? SN 2021qvo is Another 2003fg-like Type Ia Supernova with a Rising Light-Curve Bump: Introduction

 Most SNe\,Ia are spectroscopically and photometrically ``normal'' \citep[e.g.,][]{Desai_2024} with similar photometric and spectroscopic features \citep[e.g.,][although at the earliest stages show significant diversity, \citealp{Hoogendam_2025a}]{Morrell_2024}.
 However, a growing number of SNe\,Ia have been discovered with different observational properties, which may arise from differences in the underlying progenitor scenario and/or explosion mechanism.
 While some SN\,Ia subtypes follow a luminosity-width relationship (i.e., 1991bg-like and 1991T-like SNe\,Ia, \citealp{Filippenko_91T, Leibundgut93,Phillips92, Filippenko_91T}), other subtypes do not.
 These include 2002cx-like \citep{Li_2003}, 2002es-like \citep{Ganeshalingam_2012}, and 2003fg~like SNe\,Ia \citep{Howell_03fg}.
 Because of deviations in parameters like peak absolute magnitude and light-curve decline rate, such SNe\,Ia are not always standardizable for SN cosmology.
 Still, these peculiar objects offer an opportunity to understand the extreme ends of the SNe\,Ia population.

 These peculiar SN\, Ia subtypes are identified through a mix of photometric and spectroscopic characteristics.
-In particular, 2003fg-like SNe\,Ia have abnormally luminous $B$-band absolute magnitudes between $-$19.5 to $-$20.4 \citep{Hicken_2007, Scalzo10, Dimitriadis22} and are characterized by slow light curve evolutions (such as the estimated rise time of $23 \pm 3$~days for SN 2009dc; \citealp{Silverman11}) and broad light curve shapes (typical $\Delta m_{15}$ values are in the range of of 0.7 to 0.9~mag; \citealp{Taubenberger_2017, Ashall_2021}).
-In general, 2003fg-like events are $\sim 0$-$1$ mag brighter) and regular decline rates \citep{Hsiao_2020, Lu_2021}.
+Several 2003fg-like SNe Ia have abnormally luminous abs mags between $-$19.5 to $-$20.4 \citep{Hicken_2007, Scalzo10, Dimitriadis22} and decline rates $\Delta m_{15}$ values in the range of 0.7 to 0.9~mag \citep{Taubenberger_2017, Ashall_2021}, however we now know there is a broad diversity in this subclass with some showing more typical luminosities and decline rates ($\sim 1$-$2$ mag brighter than normal SNe\,Ia \citep{Desai_2024} and have light curve shapes consistent with or broader than the slowest-declining normal SNe\,Ia.
 With these properties in mind, common photometric diagnostic features are a primary \textit{i}-band maximum after the primary \textit{B}-band maximum, weak or missing \textit{i}-band secondary maximum, and a broad light curve \citep[although the latter two are seen in only some 2003fg-like SNe\,Ia]{Ashall_2021}.